 Ermatinger Clergue National Historic Site

 INSIDER TIP: Check the hours of operation for these attractions as you might be able to fit in more stops than you realize.
 During the summer, the Ermatinger Clergue house is open until 6pm Tuesdays and Wednesdays.
 Otherwise, it closes at 4pm daily.
-You may need to shuffle the order so you can see them all.

-Wander at your leisure while exploring the beauty of Lake Superior!
 The largest of the Great Lakes, Lake Superior is also the largest freshwater lake.
-All 4 of the others can fit within it!
-Known as Gi chi Gamiing to the Anishinaabe, meaning “great lake” in Ojibwe, the sheer power of Lake Superior can be seen on a turbulent day.
+All four of the others can fit within it!
+Known as Gi chi Gamiing meaning “great lake” in Ojibway, the sheer power of Lake Superior can be seen on a turbulent day.
 Whether calm or uneasy waters, Lake Superior has a certain allure that will have you mesmerized.
-The coastal drive can be as busy or as relaxed as you like, but take your time exploring the beautiful Lake Superior shoreline.
+The coastal drive can be as busy or as relaxed as you like, but take as much time as you like exploring the beautiful Lake Superior shoreline.
 Head north along the Trans Canada Highway and let’s get started!

 Exploring Lake Superior Provincial Park